james-flemings/pygrad/README.md

 sudo apt install clang-format
 ```

-Mak sure to use c++ 17 standard.
+Make sure to use c++ 17 standard.
 This project uses [GoogleTests](https://github.com/google/googletest) for unit testing.
 To run them, use the following commands:

 ```bash
 cmake -S . -B build